digirix/Apexsaas/Progress.md

 ## Recent Improvements

+### Data Validation System
+1. **Setup Module Validation:**
+   - Implemented comprehensive validation to prevent duplicate entries across all setup modules
+   - Added specific validation for task status ranks: enforcing that ranks 1 and 3 are reserved, and user-added ranks must be between 2-3
+   - Added validation to ensure only one currency per country
+   - Implemented country-specific validation for services, entity types, and tax jurisdictions
+   - Added validation to prevent duplicate service types within the same country
+   - Added validation to prevent duplicate tax jurisdictions for the same country+state combination
+   - Implemented robust validation for entity types to ensure uniqueness per country

+2. **Client Module Validation:**
+   - Fixed client validation by correcting property name references to use `displayName` instead of `name`
+   - Added validation to prevent duplicate client names, emails, and mobile numbers
+   - Implemented validation for entities to prevent duplicate names within the same client
+   - Added validation to enforce business tax ID and VAT ID uniqueness within the tenant
+   - Added validation for entity services to enforce that subscribed services must also be marked as required

+3. **Task Module Validation:**
+   - Enhanced task category validation to prevent duplicates within the same type (administrative or revenue)
+   - Added validation to ensure administrative tasks cannot have clients or entities associated
+   - Added validation to ensure revenue tasks must be associated with a client or entity
+   - Implemented validation to prevent changing a task's admin/revenue status after creation
+   - Added appropriate error messages for validation failures

 ### Tasks Module
 1. **Task Creation Flow Integration:**
    - Successfully integrated the task creation modal with dynamic components for both Administrative and Revenue tasks